TTR Process: Introduction

 - Allocation rules

-Common rules will apply to determine where priority should be given in case of conflicts in path allocation.
+Common rules will apply to determine where priority should be given in case of conflicts in capacity planning.

 - Key Performance Indicators (KPIs)

 TTR is intended as a living process that adapts to evolving market needs through continuous evaluation and improvement.
-For that purpose, KPIs will be defined in the TTR pilots.
+To achieve this, KPIs will be defined in the relevant working groups.

 When implemented, these components will provide the market with the stability of reliable planning parameters on the one hand, and sufficiently flexible capacity products on the other hand.